-Recommended Preparation: Keyboarding and computer skills as well as training in a variety of office procedures as required by most worksites

-180 bours uppaid or 225 bours paid work

-180 hours unpaid or 225 hours paid work experience per semester
+Recommended Preparation: Keyboarding and computer skills as well as training in a variety of office procedures as required by most worksites 180 hours non-paid or 225 hours paid work experience per semester

 Work experience in an office setting.
-Occupational cooperative work experience credit may accrue at the rate of one to eight units per semester for a maximum total of sixteen units, and students must work 75 paid hours or 60 unpaid hours per unit earned.
-A student taking this course for 3 units must work 225 hours paid or 180 hours unpaid.
+Occupational cooperative work experience credit may accrue at the rate of one to eight units per semester for a maximum total of sixteen units, and students must work 75 paid hours or 60 non-paid hours per unit earned.
+A student taking this course for 3 units must work 225 hours paid or 180 hours non-paid.